2020 Featured Wineries

 Merry Edwards Winery

-In 2013, Merry’s 40th year as a winemaker, she was not only inducted into the Culinary Institute of America’s Vintners Hall of Fame, she also won the coveted James Beard Award for Best Wine, Beer or Spirits Professional in the United States, just the fourth woman to be so honored.
-This past year, Merry’s winery was ranked the No. 2 top-selling brand in America’s finest restaurants in Wine & Spirits Magazine’s annual poll, as well as No. 1 selling Pinot Noir.
+In 2013, Merry’s 40th year as a winemaker, she was inducted into the Culinary Institute of America’s Vintners Hall of Fame and won the coveted James Beard Award for Best Wine, Beer or Spirits Professional in the United States.
+The winery celebrated its 20th vintage in 2017, the same year Merry Edwards was named a Certified California Sustainable Winery as were all of Merry’s vineyards.

 Jason Moore of Modus Operandi Cellars